 It was not created because we have embarked down a path of reconciliation recently in our history.
 It was created because, for too long in our history, successive governments failed to do so.
 Therefore, finding a solution will not be simple.
 It will take determination.
 It will take hard work.
 It will take co-operation.

 I have to say that, standing here as a newcomer to Parliament, I am proud to be part of a government that has a true leader, one who will not simply pick up a sword and rush blindly into battle as others here seem to prefer, but who has deep empathy and compassion, who recognizes the gravity of the situation and, as our , is extending his hand in partnership and trust to the Wet'suwet'en people.
 What our government is attempting to do is create a space for peaceful, honest dialogue with willing partners.

 As we heard from the Mohawk leaders, and from AFN National Chief Perry Bellegarde last week, we need to resolve this impasse through dialogue and mutual respect.
 Therefore, we only ask that the Wet'suwet'en be willing to work with our federal government as a partner to find solutions.

 They often remind us that trust has historically been betrayed after indigenous negotiations with Canadian governments.
 I, for one, remember that very well.
 I tell provincial, municipal and federal leaders that we must keep this in mind and it is why we need to do the right thing.

 I was pleased to be able to say to the just this week that I feel he is on the right path.
 I stand with him.
 We cannot rush blindly into this.
 It needs to be done right and with mutual respect.
-I believe the reason we are facing this situation today is because of the history of broken treaties and lies by many governments and many people in powerful positions who betrayed our first nations people.
+I believe we are facing this situation today because of the history of broken treaties and lies from many governments and many people in powerful positions who betrayed our first nations people.
 For that I am truly sorry and very sad.